gurinina/2025_IntroR_and_RStudio/lessons/13-boxplot_exercise.md

 # Boxplot with ggplot2: exercise

-## Learning Objectives

-* Generate the box plot using ggplot2

 ## Generating a Boxplot with ggplot2

 A boxplot provides a graphical view of the distribution of data based on a five number summary:

 * The top and bottom of the box represent the (1) first and (2) third quartiles (25th and 75th percentiles, respectively).

 * The line inside the box represents the (3) median (50th percentile).

 * The whiskers extending above and below the box represent the (4) maximum, and (5) minimum of a data set.

 * The whiskers of the plot reach the minimum and maximum values that are not outliers.

 > In this case, **outliers** are determined using the interquartile range (IQR), which is defined as: Q3 - Q1.
 Any values that exceeds 1.5 x IQR below Q1 or above Q3 are considered outliers and are represented as points above or below the whiskers.